 1. What type of Section 105 Plan are we using?

 There are a few ways Section 105 Plans are used.
-If the company is looking to reimburse employees for individual health insurance premiums, and there are more than two participants, the type of plan is called a Healthcare Reimbursement Plan (HRP).
+If the company is looking to reimburse employees for individual health insurance premiums, and there are more than two participants, the type of plan is called a health reimbursement arrangement (HRA).

 2. When will the plan start?